Data security and privacy

 For our website, we use so-called web fonts provided by Google for the uniform display of fonts.
 When you call up a page, your browser loads the required web fonts into its browser cache in order to display texts and fonts correctly.

-For this purpose, the browser you use must connect to Google’s servers.
+For this purpose, the browser you are using must connect to Google’s servers.
 This enables Google to know that our website has been accessed via your IP address.
-The use of Google Web Fonts is in the interest of a uniform and appealing presentation of our online offers.
+Google Web Fonts are used in the interest of a uniform and appealing presentation of our online offers.
 This represents a legitimate interest within the meaning of Art.
 6 (1) lit. f DSGVO.

 Matomo (formerly Piwik)

-On this website, data is collected and stored using the web analysis service software Matomo (www.matomo.org), a service of the provider InnoCraft Ltd, 150 Willis St, 6011 Wellington, New Zealand, (“Mataomo”) on the basis of our legitimate interest in the statistical analysis of user behaviour for optimisation and marketing purposes pursuant to Art.
+On this website, data is collected and stored using the web analytics service software Matomo (www.matomo.org), a service of the provider InnoCraft Ltd, 150 Willis St, 6011 Wellington, New Zealand, (“Mataomo”) based on our legitimate interest in the statistical analysis of user behavior for optimization and marketing purposes pursuant to Art.
 6 (1) lit. f DSGVO.
-Pseudonymised user profiles can be created and evaluated from this data for the same purpose.
+Pseudonymized user profiles can be created and evaluated from this data for the same purpose.
 Cookies can be used for this purpose.
 Cookies are small text files that are stored locally in the cache of the site visitor’s Internet browser.
-The cookies enable, among other things, the recognition of the Internet browser.
-The data collected using Matomo technology (including your pseudonymised IP address) is processed on our servers.
+Among other things, the cookies enable the recognition of the Internet browser.
+The data collected using Matomo technology (including your pseudonymized IP address) is processed on our servers.

 The information generated by the cookie in the pseudonymous user profile is not used to personally identify the visitor to this website and is not merged with personal data about the bearer of the pseudonym.

-If you do not agree with the storage and analysis of this data from your visit, you can object to the storage and use at any time by clicking the mouse below.
-In this case, a so-called opt-out cookie will be stored in your browser, which means that Matomo will not collect any session data.
+If you do not agree to the storage and analysis of this data from your visit, then you can object to the storage and use below at any time by clicking the mouse.
+In this case, a so-called opt-out cookie is stored in your browser, which means that Matomo does not collect any session data.
 Please note that the complete deletion of your cookies means that the opt-out cookie is also deleted and may have to be reactivated by you.

-Opinion Stage registers a unique ID that is used to generate statistical data on how the visitor uses the website.
-This collects log files for Google Analytics when the test is used.
+Opinion Stage registers a unique ID that is used to generate statistical data about how the visitor uses the website.
+As a result, log files for Google Analytics are collected when the test is used.
 More detailed information can be found here: https://www.opinionstage.com/privacy

 You can prevent the storage of cookies in the browser settings.
-Please note that in this case you may not be able to use all the functions of our online offer.
+Please note that in this case you may not be able to use all functions of our online offer.
 You can also prevent the collection by Raygun on this online offer by clicking here: Deactivate Raygun.
-An opt-out cookie will be set, which prevents future collection when visiting our online offer.
-Please note that if you delete all cookies on your terminal device, this opt-out cookie will also be deleted; if you therefore wish to continue to object in this case, you must set the cookie again using the above button.
+An opt-out cookie will then be set, which will prevent future collection when you visit our online offering.
+Please note that when you delete all cookies on your end device, this opt-out cookie is also deleted; so if you still want to object in this case, you must set the cookie again using the button above.
 The opt-out cookie is set per top-level domain, per browser and per end device and prevents the collection of data only for this online offer.

 The controller has integrated the Shariff component on this website.
 The Shariff component provides social media buttons that are privacy-compliant.
 Shariff was developed for the German computer magazine c’t and is published via GitHub, Inc.

-Usually, the button solutions provided by the social networks already transmit personal data to the respective social network when a user visits a website in which a social media button has been integrated.
-By using the Shariff component, personal data is only transmitted to social networks when the visitor to a website actively clicks one of the social media buttons.
-Further information on the Shariff component is provided by the computer magazine c’t at http://www.heise.de/newsticker/meldung/Datenschutz-und-Social-Media-Der-c-t-Shariff-ist-im-Einsatz-2470103.html.
-The purpose of using the Shariff component is to protect the personal data of visitors to our website and at the same time to enable us to integrate a button solution for social networks on this website.
+As a rule, the button solutions provided by the social networks already transmit personal data to the respective social network when a user visits a website in which a social media button has been integrated.
+By using the Shariff component, personal data is only transmitted to the social networks when the visitor to a website actively clicks on one of the social media buttons.
+Further information on the Shariff component can be found at the computer magazine c’t at http://www.heise.de/newsticker/meldung/Datenschutz-und-Social-Media-Der-c-t-Shariff-ist-im-Einsatz-2470103.html.
+The purpose of using the Shariff component is to protect the personal data of visitors to our website and at the same time to enable us to integrate a social network button solution on this website.